What is Mediation?

 Mediation is a voluntary method of dispute resolution that allows parties to craft their own solution to a dispute.
 A neutral third party (the mediator) assists the parties in identifying the issues, generating and evaluating options, and creating an agreeable solution.
-Mediators never impose decisions on the parties, but encourage the parties to find common ground and resolve the dispute on their own terms.
+Mediators never impose decisions on the parties but encourage the parties to find common ground and resolve the dispute on their own terms.

-Mediation can be a safe and confidential process that addresses all aspects of the dispute — whether the issues are financial, legal or emotional.
+Mediation can be a safe and confidential process that addresses all aspects of the dispute — whether the issues are financial, legal, or emotional.

 Unlike a judge or arbitrator who listens to both sides and makes a decision for the parties, a mediator assists the parties to develop their own solution.
-Although mediators sometimes provide ideas, suggestions, or even formal proposals for settlement, the mediator is primarily a “process person,” helping the parties define the agenda, identify and reframe the issues, communicate more effectively, find areas of common ground, negotiate fairly and respectfully.
+Although mediators sometimes provide ideas, suggestions, or even formal proposals for settlement, the mediator is primarily a “process person,” helping the parties define the agenda, identify and reframe the issues, communicate more effectively, find areas of common ground and negotiate fairly and respectfully.
 A successful mediation effort has an outcome that is accepted and owned by the parties themselves.

 Elder Mediation involves a dispute where an older adult is a party or the subject of the dispute.